 Familiar Features was developed during our SCANZ residency, and was presented at Intimacy & Inyerface (Wellington) on 20 July 2006 and at the Dunedin Fringe Festival, October 7 2006, as part of the Blue Oyster Gallery performance art series.

-The work is inspired by the slogan, Take only photos, leave only footprints, from 1970s New Zealand tourism brochures, and explores notions of place, identity and tourism, and the ecological footprint of human existence.
+The work was inspired by the slogan, Take only photos, leave only footprints, from 1970s New Zealand tourism brochures, and explores notions of place, identity and tourism, and the ecological footprint of human existence.

 Avatar Body Collision were invited to participate in SCANZ, a two-week new media workshop and residency in New Plymouth, New Zealand, 3-16 July 2006.
 This was to be the first ever real life meeting of the four globally dispersed Colliders - however things didn't go quite as smoothly as we planned!
 Read all about it on our blog of the journey: Trip the Light Fantastic! ...